CER-REC/conditions/documentation/Data/GraphQL.md

 # GraphQL

 We will be making use of GraphQL to easily query data from the server.
-This will be implemented in C# in the ASP.Net application running on the NEB infrastructure.
+This will be implemented in C# in the ASP.Net application running on the CER infrastructure.

 ## Scalar Types